 - Blankets or additional warm clothing

-- Extra pair of eyeglasses/contact lens and solution
+- Extra pair of eyeglasses/contact lenses and solution

 - Dust filter mask/work goggles/leather-palmed work gloves